Sneakynarnar/educationmania-docs/docs/source/usage.rst

 Installation
 ------------

-To use Education mania we want to first install node. once node has been installed we can run this website with the following command ``npm run dev`` wait for the command to finish, now we can run the webpage and start through Logging in / Signing up
+To use Education mania we want to first install node. once node has been installed we can run this website with the following command ``npm run start`` or ``npm start`` wait for the command to finish, now we can run the webpage and start through Logging in / Signing up

 Interacting with Education Mania